Magnolia guatemalensis: Subspecies

-There are two subspecies: M. guatemalensis subsp. guatemalensis, endemic to Guatemala; and M. guatemalensis subsp. hondurensis, commonly known as the Honduran magnolia, native to El Salvador and Honduras.
-Both subspecies have been assessed as endangered by the IUCN.
+The IUCN Red List accepts two subspecies: M. guatemalensis subsp. guatemalensis, endemic to Guatemala; and M. guatemalensis subsp. hondurensis, commonly known as the Honduran magnolia, native to El Salvador and Honduras.
+Both subspecies have been assessed as Vulnerable by the IUCN.
+Plants of the World Online treats M. guatemalensis subsp. hondurensis as a separate species, M. hondurensis.

 Cultivation

-This species has been successfully hybridized with the Southern magnolia (M. grandiflora).
+This species has been successfully hybridized with the southern magnolia (M. grandiflora).